alecntan/storeUp/README.md

 ## About the Project

 StoreUP is a single-page client application for the APInventory API.
-To read more about the project's story, click [here](https://blog.alectan.dev/Inventory_System/)

 ### Built With
 <ul>